 We are so excited to host Jonathan Cottrell, creator of yesphx!
 At this Startup Grind, we will go through what drove Jonathan to create yesphx and his own entrepreneurial journey.

-Jonathan serves entrepreneurs and their communities in love at Intraedge, citywide connector (#yesphx, PHX Startup Week), marriage advocate (Love & Startups), and co-founder of several other startups: some public and some stealth, some successful and some not, but all interesting.
-With extensive experience in digital marketing (iCrossing), product management (GoDaddy), & user experience (User10),Read More
+Jonathan Cottrell serves entrepreneurs and their communities in love at Intraedge, citywide connector (#yesphx, PHX Startup Week), marriage advocate (Love & Startups), and co-founder of several other startups: some public and some stealth, some successful and some not, but all interesting.
+With extensive experience in digital marketing (iCrossing), product management (GoDaddy), and user ex…

 Jonathan Cottrell serves entrepreneurs and their communities in love at Intraedge, citywide connector (#yesphx, PHX Startup Week), marriage advocate (Love & Startups), and co-founder of several other startups: some public and some stealth, some successful and some not, but all interesting.
 With extensive experience in digital marketing (iCrossing), product management (GoDaddy), and user experience (User10), Jonathan brings a unique perspective on what it takes to build businesses, products, teams, and communities, while staying focused on what matters most in life.